AlbaXIII/slant/README.md

 slant does things differently.

-slant is a totally objective repository of journalistic articles where users can submit and share pieces – either written independently or from one of the major outlets – and comment, favourite and share their favourites.
+slant is a totally objective repository of journalistic articles where users can submit and share pieces – either written independently or from one of the major outlets – and comment or bookmark their favourites.

-However, this is not all – each submission to slant is ranked by two systems, ‘legacy’ bias, and bias according to the slant users.
+However, this is not all – each submission to slant is rated by our users and an average rating is displayed beneath each article.
+Users are encouraged to rate articles on critical analysis and not sensationalism, because most of all, slant is a place for stories without the "noise" of modern news outlets - no ads, no distractions, just discussion and analysis.

 slant aims to break the news media wheel of doom and expand the horizons of it’s users, and provide a website where the bias of a story is voted on by the users of the website – allowing each and every user to examine journalistic prejudices and begin to examine the media from a Critical stance, with each piece of content receiving ratings based on user inputs.

-slant created using **React** and **Django REST framework**, and is my PP5 submission for Code Institute Advanced Front End.
+slant created mainly using **React** and **Django REST framework**, and is my PP5 submission for Code Institute Advanced Front End.

 ## Links